PERSONAL DATA PROTECTION POLICY OF LAW FIRM

 You have the right to object, on grounds relating to your particular situation, to processing of personal data concerning you which is based on legitimate interests which we persue.
 We may no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.

-- For erasure of personal data whose purpose of processing has ended or in the cases provided for in Art.
+- For the erasure of personal data whose purpose of processing has ended or in the cases provided for in Art.
 17 GDPR.
 However, this right does not take precedence over our legal obligation to process your data to the extent and for the purpose specified by applicable law.

 - If you believe that your rights have been violated or that the Personal Data Protection Act or the GDPR has been breached, you may file a petition to initiate personal data protection proceedings with the Office for Personal Data Protection of the Slovak Republic, Hraničná 12, 820 07 Bratislava 27, Slovak Republic; www.dataprotection.gov.sk or go to apply your rights at the court.